 Last, but not least: Presentation.
 Use proper mounting, clean cut masks, and the proper type of mounting board.
 Use step-off mounting on prints, judicious use of spotting and print correction, clean boards and so on.
-Use good judgment and be proud poorly in presentation of your work will cost you points.
+Use good judgment and be proud of what you do by your efforts.
+Everything you do poorly in presentation of your work will cost you points.
 A great photograph presented carelessly will cost you.
 Remember photography is a recognized art - be an artist.